shindokl90-lab/Final_ML_Project/README.md

 # Lending Club | Predicting Applicant Loan Risk

+Check out our live project here: <a href="https://ml-project-kh.herokuapp.com/">Assess Your Loan Application Risk Here</a>

 ## Project Summary:
 Lending Club is America's largest online credit marketplace, and the first marketplace bank connecting borrowers and investors.
 We wanted to